In Depth: Abdomen

 On top of the kidneys are the suprarenal (adrenal) glands.
 These synthesize and secrete hormones that help the kidneys to conserve sodium, thus conserving water.
 They also play a role in supporting the body’s sexual functions, among other things.

-The abdominal area stretches during pregnancy to allow room for the fetus to grow.
-The rapid growth can sometimes cause stretch marks on the skin, but can be prevented with specialized skin creams.
+The abdominal muscles stretch during pregnancy to allow room for the fetus to grow.
+The rapid growth can sometimes cause stretch marks on the skin, but these can be prevented or reversed with specialized skin creams.

 Because of the important organs situated in the abdominal area, many health concerns stem from this area.
 Some include: